|Home > Browse Our Collection > Computers > Sharp > Sharp MZ-80B

 The MZ-80B was compatible with the other MZ-80 computers and had no ROM based language, instead it had to be loaded from tape or for some lucky owners from disk.

-We are lucky that our MZ-80B is complete with external double 5.25" disk drives, Printer, manuals, software an even the original dust cover!
+Our MZ-80B is complete with external double 5.25-inch disk drives, printer, manuals, software, and the original dust cover.
+Serial No: 1RB00207

 Sharp MZ-80B Manuals: